History of the Nissan Maxima

-The Nissan Maxima was created for the family driver who still wants an exhilarating driving experience, so with that in mind, Nissan marketed the Maxima as the “four-door sports car.”
-The Maxima continues to deliver on that claim after over three and a half decades of production, and has taken over as Nissan’s flagship sedan.
+The Nissan Maxima was created for the family driver who wanted an exhilarating behind-the-wheel experience.
+With that in mind, Nissan marketed the Maxima as the “four-door sports car.
+The Maxima continues to deliver on that claim after over four decades of production and has taken over as Nissan’s flagship sedan.